 The Fortezza Vecchia was seriously damaged during World War II.
 Restoration was begun in the 1970s and the complex is now open to the public (with the exception of some areas).

 To get a feel for a construction that has stood for as long as the city of Livorno itself (parts of it for much longer), and imagine what is was like when the fortress really defended the city from invaders and when looking out to sea had a much more significant purpose than merely enjoying the view!
-You may or may not be into fortifications, weaponry, architecture, the Renaissance, the Medici Grand Dukes, or the history of Tuscany and Livorno, but the strange calm that reigns inside the fortress, the smell of its bricks and stones - damp and musty in winter, hot and dusty in summer -, the incredible asymmetrical layout of courtyards, ramps, steps, underground passages and storerooms, elevated ramparts, and the views from the city to the port, cannot fail to leave an impression.
+You may or may not be into fortifications, weaponry, architecture, the Renaissance, the Medici Grand Dukes, or the history of Tuscany and Livorno, but the strange calm that reigns inside the fortress, the smell of its bricks and stones - damp and musty in winter, hot and dusty in summer -, the sound of the port in the distance, the incredible asymmetrical layout of courtyards, ramps, steps, underground passages and storerooms, elevated ramparts, and the views from the city to the port, cannot fail to leave an impression.

 The Fortezza is managed by the Livorno Port Authority.
 It is currently open to the public (with limited access to some areas) at the following times: